bitrise-io/bitrise-oauth/README.md

 # Bitrise OAuth library for Go
 This is a very thin package over Go's standard [OAuth2 library](https://github.com/golang/oauth2) and official [Auth0 library](https://github.com/auth0-community/auth0-go) for Go, extending its functionality via introducing an additional layer that handles the initialization and communication with our current authorization provider [Keycloak](https://github.com/keycloak/keycloak).

-This package provides both *client-side* and *server-side* (covering all of our current use-cases) wrappers.
+This package provides both *client-side* and *server-side* wrappers, covering all of our current use-cases.
 In this document, you may find useful information about the APIs, the custom configuration options, and the usage as well.

 ## Client
 The *client-side* validation logic is located at the `client` package.
 The package offers a convenient way to gain an access token on *client-side*.
 It was achieved by extending Go's standard `http.Client`.
-It basically holds the necessary parameters for a successful token request (like client ID, client secret, or the authorization server's token URL).
+It basically holds the necessary parameters for a successful token request (like **client ID**, **client secret**, and the **token URL** of the authorization server).
 You can use the `AuthProvider` via several different ways to gain an access token.
-You may find information about each use-case at the API paragraph.
-Client means service client, it can be used for S2S authentication, not a user for U2S authentication.
+You may find information about each use-case in the API paragraph.
+One important thing to note, that in this context *client* means service client, participating in service-to-service authentication.

 ### API
 #### `AuthProvider` interface
 Describes the possible operations and use-cases of our package.

 #### `WithSecret` impl
 Implements the `AuthProvider` interface.
-This class is used to gain an authenticated `http.Client` to make further authenticated HTTP calls, or alternatively, a token source can be created as well, but in this case, only the access token can be gained, not a complete authenticated HTTP client.
+This class is used to gain an authenticated `http.Client` to make further authenticated *HTTP* calls, or alternatively, a token source can be created as well, but in this case, only the access token can be gained, not a complete authenticated `http.Client`.
 You can use `HTTPClientOption`s to configure.

 ##### Fields
 - `clientID string` holds the client ID.

 - `clientSecret string` holds the client secret.

-- `tokenURL string` hold the URL of the authentication service that is used to gain an access token.
+- `tokenURL string` holds the URL of the authentication service that provides an access token.

 - `credentials clientcredentials.Config` holds the parameters above in an `oauth.clientcredentials.Config` instance, used by the underlying *OAuth* library.

 ##### Methods
 - `NewWithSecret(clientID, clientSecret string, opts ...Option) AuthProvider` returns a new instance of `AuthProvider`.
 It might receive `Option`s as a parameter.

-- `TokenSource() oauth2.TokenSource` returns an `oauth.clientcredentials.TokenSource` that returns t until t expires, automatically refreshing it as necessary using the provided context and the client ID and client secret.
+- `TokenSource() oauth2.TokenSource` returns an `oauth.clientcredentials.TokenSource` that returns the token until it expires, automatically refreshing it as necessary using the provided context and the client ID and client secret.

 - `HTTPClient(opts ...HTTPClientOption) *http.Client` returns a preconfigured `http.Client`.

 - `ManagedHTTPClient(opts ...HTTPClientOption) *http.Client` returns a preconfigured `http.Client`.
 Uses a thread-safe map to store the created clients, using the `clientID` + `clientSecret` + `tokenURL` combination as a key.
 When the function is called, it will try to retrieve an instance from the map by the credentials.
-If it already exists, the instance will be returned, otherwise, a new instance will be created, save in the map and returned.
+If it already exists, the instance will be returned, otherwise, a new instance will be created, afterwards saved in the map, and returned.

 ### Options
 The package offers wide configurability using Options.
 You can easily override any parameter passing the desired Option(s) as a constructor parameter.
 Not only the `AuthProvider` itself have Options, but each use-case has its own Options as well, offering a further possibility for configuration.

 #### Option
-- `WithTokenURL(tokenURL string) Option` overrides the URL of the authentication service that is used to gain an access token.
+- `WithTokenURL(tokenURL string) Option` overrides the URL of the authentication service that provides an access token.

 #### HTTPClientOption
 - `WithContext(ctx context.Context) HTTPClientOption` overrides the HTTP context of the client.